 For the top of the hat, the left side has a nice swoop from the rim of the head all the way to the pompom.
 The right side just a short line up – to suggest the fold in the hat.
 Then add the last line in to close the tip of the hat.

-Hey, finally something new that we have not done before!
-Let’s give our Santa some legs!
+Hey, finally we are getting to giving our Santa some legs!

 The legs will be made from ovals – a bit like the Michelin man.
 Start with the top two half-ovals – these are the part of Santa’s trousers that bulge up from under the coat and tighten back into his boots.